Effective experience rating for large insurance portfolios via surrogate modeling: Estimation of the surrogate model

-The computation of credibility premiums can be achieved using numerical schemes based on either Markov chain Monte Carlo (MCMC) or quadrature methods.
+The computation of Bayesian premiums can be achieved using numerical schemes based on either Markov chain Monte Carlo (MCMC) or quadrature methods.
 This problem is well-documented in the literature of computational Bayesian statistics.
 For further details, we refer the reader to works such as \cite{sisson2018handbook}.
 We emphasize that this step represents the bottleneck process that we aim to mitigate as much as possible.
 Therefore, we remind the reader to use the most efficient algorithm available to them.
 For the sake of completeness, we present here a tailored-made setup that is quite efficient for the computation of premiums defined through the expectation operators, as motivated in Section \ref{framework}.

-We propose using a simulation approach via \emph{importance sampling} (see for e.g \cite{tokdar2010importance}) in which the \emph{biased distribution} of the posterior distribution of the latent variables is chosen to be the prior distribution.
+We propose using a simulation approach via \emph{normalized importance sampling}, e.g.\cite{tokdar2010importance}, in which the \emph{proposal distribution} for the posterior distribution of the latent variables is chosen to be the prior distribution.
 Therefore, expectations from the posterior predictive distribution can be estimated as

 where $\theta_k$ are iid samples drawn from the prior distribution $P(\theta)$.
 The value of $K$ is selected such that reasonable estimates are guaranteed.
-Unlike the traditional MCMC approach that generates samples from the posterior, this setup generates samples from the prior distribution, making it easy to perform.
+Such an estimator possesses desirable properties including consistency, approximated normality and reduced variance, which makes it a desirable choice for our application.
+Moreover, unlike the traditional MCMC approach that generates samples from the posterior, this setup generates samples from the prior distribution, making it easy to perform.
 Additionally, the prior distribution $P(\theta)$ is the same for every policyholder in the portfolio.
-Therefore, a single $\theta_k$ drawn can be used across policyholder simulations, resulting in a generation of samples that scales up efficiently to large sizes portfolios.
+Therefore, a single $\theta_k$ drawn can be used across policyholder simulations, resulting in a generation of samples that scales up efficiently to large-size portfolios.

-Finally, once these expectations are estimated, we are in a good position to find the associated credibility premium, according to the premium principle that is being considered (see e.g Table \ref{table0} ).
+Finally, once these expectations are estimated, we are in a good position to find the associated Bayesian premium, according to the premium principle that is being considered (Table \ref{table0}).
 Therefore, we end up with a reliable approximation of such premiums, which we denote by $\hat{\Pi}(Y_{n+1} \vert \mathbf{Y}_n) $ from now on.